TensorWorks/PixelStreamingCloudGuide/Pixel Streaming on GCP (Linux).md

 Now that you're in the bash directory, enter `ls` to see the directories contents.

-You should see a variety of `.sh` files, many of them run on each other so don’t fret!
+You should see a variety of `.sh` files, you can always refer to the README in the folder to see what each file does.

-Type `./setup.sh -y`

-This will install a variety of required elements the signalling server needs to function.

-Once complete, you can start the signalling server by running: `./Start_SignallingServer.sh`
+Type `./setup.sh`, this will install all the pre-requisites to run a signalling server!

+Once that is done type `./Start_WithTURN_SignallingServer.sh`

 If you have done all of the above correctly, you should see:
 ```